keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 }
 ~~~

-To test this this Device Offline Detection meganism, I've build a very simple dashboard.
-The dashboard uses the SignalR clientside SDK to connect to the negotiate endpoint in Azure Functions which will 'redirect' it to Azure SignalR Service.
+To test this Device Offline Detection meganism, I've build a very simple dashboard.
+The dashboard uses the SignalR client side SDK to connect to the negotiate endpoint in Azure Functions which will 'redirect' it to Azure SignalR Service.
 Then with some javascript the device status changes are visualised...

 <a id="single_image" href="/img/2019/dashboard.gif" class="fancybox" rel="loadtest" ><img src="/img/2019/dashboard_still.png"/></a>